Frequently Asked Questions

 The natural ability to absorb and desorb water vapour contributes to Merino's excellent comfort performance as an apparel fibre and makes it very useful for children who may become wet in the night or swaety if they get too hot.

 “My merino garment is pilling and bobbling!”

-	Pilling is a natural process that is inherent in merino fabric due to the fact that merino is a staple fiber.
-Generally

-	if pilling occurs, it’s because the shorter fibers are working their way to the surface of the fabric.
+Pilling is a natural process that is inherent in merino fabric due to the fact that merino is a staple fibre.
+Generally if pilling occurs, it’s because the shorter fibres are working their way to the surface of the fabric.

 The best way to avoid pilling is to wash a new garment within 3 wears.
-To alleviate the pilling, we suggest that you

-	wash the garment with a coarser fabric such as denim jeans (ensure all zippers are closed).
-The fabric will improve over

-	time as the shorter fibers are removed.
+To alleviate the pilling, we suggest that you wash the garment with a coarser fabric such as denim jeans (ensure all zippers are closed).
+The fabric will improve over time as the shorter fibers are removed.

 Our thanks to Mokopuna merino for this excellent information about caring for your gorgeous Mokopuna merino garments!
 Remember to check your care label on your garment if you have another brand and always use a wool approved detergent not regular washing powder that you might use on other fabrics.